Popliteal artery entrapment syndrome: Evaluation

 PAES should be suspected in young healthy male patients with clinical symptoms consistent with compression of the vascular structures and without significant cardiovascular risk factors such as smoking.
 Multiple imaging modalities are used to confirm the diagnosis of PAES.
 Based on a systemic review by Sinha et al, digital subtraction angiography (DSA) is the most common imaging used for PAES diagnosis, followed by ankle–brachial index (18 percent), computed tomography angiography (CTA) (12 percent), magnetic resonance angiography (MRA) (12 percent), duplex ultrasonography (DU) (10 percent), exercise ankle-brachial index (4 percent), and other modalities (4 percent).
 According to a recent study by Willimas et al, a combination of DU and MRA is far superior in diagnosing PAES.

-Provocative maneuvers can be used to improve visualization of PAES on the imagines.
+Provocative maneuvers can be used to improve visualization of PAES on the images.
 The patient is initially positioned supine with the legs straight, and then instructed to forcefully plantar-flex.
 A plantarflexion force of 0 to 70 percent maximum has been shown to maximize the sensitivity and specificity for PAES diagnosis.
 The DU can be a quick, inexpensive, and noninvasive initial screening for PAES.
 Flow velocities in the popliteal artery will increase, as the popliteal artery is compressed, which is reflected on the DU.
 If DU is negative but there is still strong suspicion for PAES, MRA or CTA with provocative maneuvers are needed as follow-up imaging.
 MRA would demonstrate a focal occlusion or narrowing of the mid-popliteal artery, post-stenotic dilatation, or aneurysm of the distal popliteal artery.
 If MRA or CTA is non-conclusive, DSA may be used as a further option with a high sensitivity (> 97%) for PAES diagnosis.

 Additionally, functional PAES in which the gastrocnemius hypertrophy causes arterial compression during exercise can be best evaluated with dynamic CT.
 For dynamic CT, initial images are taken with the patient still.
 Further images are taken following a series of provocative maneuvers.